SteviLen420/Heisenberg_Uncertainty_Simulation/run_20251001_063521/Manuscript.md

 **3. Time Evolution of the Wave Packet**

 The simulation was also extended to investigate the free time evolution of the wave packet (Figure 4).
 During this process, the position uncertainty, Δx(t), monotonically increases over time.
 This phenomenon is known as "wave packet spreading" and arises because the different plane wave components making up the wave packet propagate at different velocities.
 It is important to note that since no external force acts on the particle, its momentum distribution—and thus its momentum uncertainty Δp—remains constant in time.
+As a consequence, the uncertainty product Δx(t)·Δp exceeds the minimum value ℏ/2 for t>0 due to the development of position-momentum correlations.

 ![Free Spreading](figs/free_spreading_sigma_x_t.png)